hapax/hapax.github.io/assets/visual-qft.md

 ##### 3.3.
 Algorithms<a id="sec-3-3" name="sec-3-3"></a>

-Crudely speaking, a quantum computer is a bunch of small, easily manipulable systems joined together into a big system.
+Crudely speaking, a quantum computer is a bunch of small, easily manipulable modules joined together into a big system which does complicated things.
-Typically, these smaller systems have the same dimension, which we will take to be $d_i = a$.
+Typically, these smaller systems have the same Hilbert space dimension, which we will take to be $d_i = a$.
-Then the regular polygonal state for $d = a^n$ can be decomposed as
+For $n$ such systems, the quantum computer has a Hilbert space of size
+$d = a^n$, with polygonal states

 $$
 |\chi^s_{d}\rangle \simeq